frenki31/cinema/README.md

 - Functionalitis were developed in Java
 - Design was developed in XML
 - Communication between classes was achieved using controllers
+## Contributing
+For changes and updates in the code, you can open an issue.

+You are very welcome.